paixaols/rossmann-store-sales/README.md

 # 5. Machine learning model performance

 The model chosen was XGBoost.
-The tuned model presented a Mean Absolute Percentage Error (MAPE) of 9%.
+After fine tuning its parameters, the model presented a Mean Absolute Percentage Error (MAPE) of 9%.

-# 6. Business results

 The model retrieves daily sales forecast for each store.
-The figure below compares the prediction against the actual sales for the test dataset
+The figure below compares the overall daily prediction against the actual sales for the test dataset.

 ![](img/Prediction.png)

+# 6. Business results

 The total sales volume predicted for the 6 weeks period is summarized in the table below: